frederic-perez/AmE-dictionary/data/dictionary.md

 __yakety-yak__ _n_ Noisy talk.
 __yakisoba__ _n_
 __yakuza__ _n_ :two::hammer:
-__yam__ _n_ :two: In North America, a yam is the same thing as a sweet potato, although in most parts of the world these words refer to two completely different vegetables.
+__yam__ _n_ :three: In North America, a yam is the same thing as a sweet potato, although in most parts of the world these words refer to two completely different vegetables.
 Yams have flesh that ranges in color from white to deep orange and tastes slightly sweet.
 The word yam started as igname, from the Portuguese inhame, from a West African source. :es: boniato
 __yank__ _v_ :two::hammer: _Investors have yanked $39.1 billion from traditional domestic stock mutual funds this year._
 __yap<sup>1</sup>__ _v_ :four::hammer: (yapping) _The dog was yapping._ _Podcast hosts can’t stop yapping about sweat-whisking underwear._
 __yap<sup>2</sup>__ _n_ _slang_ :two: Mouth.